 I literally placed all the ingredients in my high-speed blender and process until smooth.
 The batter thickens as it sits so you want to bear that in mind when preparing your pancakes so don’t leave the batter sitting for too long.

-I made this recipe three times and the first time I did I didn't include the baking powder and the recipe turned out great, so it is totally up to you whether you use it or not.
+I made this Vegan Banana Oatmeal Pancakes recipe three times and the first time I did I didn’t include the baking powder and the recipe turned out great, so it is totally up to you whether you use it or not.

 If the batter gets too thick, add a little extra liquid whether it be more non-dairy milk or water and blend for about 4 seconds until batter is smooth and at the right consistency again.

 I cook the pancakes on each side in a non-stick pan.
+I usually put a lid on my skillet and leave it slightly open after I turn over the pancake just to make sure it cooks through.
 My favorite way to serve pancakes is topped with maple syrup and fruits.
 I also love to spread with peanut butter and jelly.

 Oatmeal doesn’t contain gluten but may get cross-contaminated with wheat during processing.
 The protein in oatmeal is called avenalin, it is similar to the protein in wheat called gluten.